-- 1. DUNS Number: To enable state agencies that receive federal awards to report certain information, subgrantees (i.e., subrecipients) are required to obtain and report a DUNS number.
-A DUNS number is obtained through Dun & Bradstreet (D&B) and is a unique nine-digit identification number that is assigned for FREE for all businesses required to register with the U.S. Federal government for contracts or grants.
+1. DUNS Number: To enable state agencies that receive federal awards to report this information, subgrantees (i.e., subrecipients) are required to obtain and report a DUNS number.
+A DUNS number is obtained through Dun & Bradstreet (D&B) and is a unique nine-digit identification number that is assigned for free for all businesses required to register with the U.S. Federal government for contracts or grants.
 A DUNS number is required for this grant and is reported in the Project Information section of the application.
-For more information and/or to obtain a DUNS number, go to the following website. - 2.
-System for Award Management (SAM) Registration: To enable ICJI to report subawards in a timely manner, subgrantees are also required to register with the System for Award Management (SAM).
-SAM is a federally-owned and operated free website, and it is used to reference the information needed to report subaward information to the federal government.
-When registering, please ensure you do not mark your agency as private, which will prohibit ICJI from verifying your registration and ensuring that your agency has an active SAM registration during the entirety of the grant period if funding is awarded.
+For more information and/or to obtain a DUNS number, go to the following website.

+- 2. System for Award Management (SAM) Registration: To enable ICJI to report subawards in a timely manner, subrecipients are also required to register with System for Award Management (SAM).
+SAM is a federally owned and operated free website, and it will be used to populate the information needed to report subaward information.
 In order to register, you must have a DUNS number.
 Registration can be done by clicking here. - 3.
-Review of agency's good standing with Indiana Department of Revenue (DOR), Indiana Department of Workforce Development (DWD) and Secretary of State (SOS).
+Review of the entity's good standing with Indiana Department of Revenue (DOR), Indiana Department of Workforce Development (DWD) and Secretary of State (SOS).